 The CIA fees include optional IIA membership fees, CIA application fees, and exam fees.

-The IIA membership fee is optional and ranges from $40 to $260, depending on your status as a professional, government employee, student, or educator.
-However, membership can save an applicant over $450 in CIA application and exam fees.
+The IIA membership fee is optional and ranges from free to $270, depending on your status as a professional, government employee, student, or educator.
+However, membership can save an applicant at lot in CIA application and exam fees.

 It doesn’t matter if you pursue the CFA or the CIA: both require a major investment of your time.
 After all, between the work, education, and exam requirements, your total timeline will probably be several years long.
 (That’s why it’s important to remember the CIA and CFA benefits to keep you moving toward the finish line!)